Sucker for Sunsets

 If you want a real Catholic for President—and who doesn't-- Newt would be pathetically lame in one of your New Year's mitres.

-There are literally dozens who support Planned Personhood, the liberal offshoot of the Catholic Anti-Definition League, but damned few who pledge fealty to Pope Benedict XVI I, who played Aloisius Ratzinger in "Springtime for Young Hitler" and Cliff, the voluble Bull carrier, in “Cheers.”
+There are literally dozens who support Planned Personhood, the liberal offshoot of the Catholic Anti-Definition League, but damned few who pledge fealty to Pope Benedict XVI I, who played Aloisius Ratzinger in "Springtime for Young Hitler" and Cliff, the voluble mail and drivel carrier, in “Cheers.”

 Damned few even know what “fealty” means, but pledge away they do.